Blog

 • Unsweetened smoothies and milk-based drinks

-It’s important to note that while the new restrictions cover a broad range of food and drink categories, they will ONLY impact products deemed to be high in saturated fat, salt or sugar.
-And whether a product falls under HFSS guidelines is determined by a scoring system called the nutrient profiling model (NPM).
+While HFSS restrictions cover a broad range of food and drink categories, they ONLY impact products deemed to be high in saturated fat, salt or sugar.
+Whether a product falls under HFSS rules is determined by a scoring system called the nutrient profiling model (NPM).

 Products are analysed and awarded points based on their nutrient content per 100g of food or drink.
 Calculations are made based on the product’s final form – so made to manufacturer instructions in the case of fruit cordials, powdered drinks and cake mixes.